Note: This AMA is closed for new questions, but you can check out the existing conversations below.

-This March 25th, we’re stoked about hosting Sleeknote’s co-founder and CEO, Mogens Møller.
+This March 25th, we had the pleasure of hosting Sleeknote’s co-founder and CEO, Mogens Møller.
 Founded in 2013, Mogens and team have continued to turn their great grasp of usability and digital conversions into an elegant, versatile product; trusted by the likes of Toyota Denmark, Campaign Monitor, Oberlo, and others.

 Aside from the subjects listed above, you can ask Mogens about charging beta users from the get-go, choosing the premium route in a market abundant with cheap products, and his love for electronic music pioneers, Kraftwerk!